How Can I Make Epoxy Resin Dry Faster?

 After 24 hours, a piece can be moved from its curing position and hung on a wall.
 The difference in hardness between a 24 hour cure and 72 hour full cure is typically only an important factor for artists wanting to pack and ship their work or if they're making coasters, bar tops, or other heavy duty projects which require a less flexible cure.
 For coated paintings, drawings, mixed media pieces, and sculpture for example, the marginal difference in hardness from day one to day three is negligible.

-Check out our blog on How to Build up the Edges of your Piece to Enhance your Artwork.
+Check out our blog on How to Build up the Edges of your Piece To Contain A Thick Layer of Resin.

 About the author: Rebecca Zak